 The Christmas Calendar is a feature of Advent season.
 Calendars start a countdown from the 1st of December to the 24th.
 Every day a surprise of goodies, toys or special messages, awaits.
 Advent calendars are usually wall hangings with pockets, however, there are also many modern varieties such as matchboxes with draws, a string of mini-stockings dressing windows, or a hanging clothesline with pegs.
 A most recent addition is a string of gingerbread, each cookie with the number of the day, to be eaten.

-Another traditional Advent Calendar is made with an orange and cloves.
-24 cloves are spiked into the orange which makes a yummy Christmasy smell.
-Each day a clove is taken out and when there are none left you’ll know tomorrow is Christmas Day.
-These calendars are very decorative and are perfect to rest in table wreaths, to put on the dinning table or with Christmas platters.
+A more traditional Advent calendar is made with an orange and cloves.
+24 cloves are spiked into the orange, which makes a yummy Christmasy smell.
+Each day a clove is taken out and when there are none left in the orange, you’ll know tomorrow is Christmas Day.
+These calendars are popular in Norway as they smell delicious and rest perfectly in table wreaths or Christmas platters